eyobghiday/accelerated-java/src/labs/lab0/README.md

-# Lab 0 - Using Eclipse, BitBucket, and Java
+# Lab 0 - Using Eclipse, Github and Java

 ## 06/11/2021

 ## Objectives

-1. Learn the email addresses of your Teaching Assistant (TA).
+1. Be familiar with all the tools we need.
 2. Clone your course repository
 3. Run your first java program using the Eclipse IDE
 4. Learn to correct syntax errors